Tennis

 Football is his other sporting passion

-It's not uncommon to see Berrettini wearing purple.
-It's the jersey colour of Fiorentina, his favourite football team.
-During the UEFA European Championships in 2021, he took advantage of training breaks and games in Queen's and Wimbledon to cheer for Italy, who of course ended up winning the tournament.
+It's not uncommon to see Berrettini wearing purple on court and that's because it's the colour of Fiorentina, his favourite football team.
+During the UEFA European Championships in 2021, he took advantage of training breaks and games at Queen's and Wimbledon to cheer for Italy, who of course ended up winning the UK-hosted tournament.
 Berrettini also loves watching NBA basketball games.
+He's also been seen enjoying padel and chatting with padel star Alejandro Galán.
+Both players share an imposing physical presence and an aggressive and explosive playing style.

 09